 As EurAsian Times reported earlier, the Indian Air Force officers in Hasimara have written to the defence ministry seeking clearance to relay the runway and build a hangar to accommodate both SU-30MKI and Dassault Rafale fighter jets.

-The SU-30MKI are the most advanced fighter jets in the Indian armoury who will now be complemented by the highly controversial, but competent – Rafale fighter jets.
-So, what will happen, when Chengdu J-20, the fifth generation fighter jet comes face to face with Rafale jets?
-EurAsian Times analyses the three fighter jets i.e. SU-30MKI, Dassaukt Rafale, and Chengdu J-20.
+The SU-30MKI is the most advanced fighter jets in the Indian armoury who will now be complemented by the highly controversial, but competent – Rafale fighter jets.
+So, what will happen, when Chengdu J-20, the fifth-generation fighter jet comes face to face with Rafale jets?
+EurAsian Times analyses the three fighter jets i.e. SU-30MKI, Dassault Rafale, and Chengdu J-20.

 Chengdu J-20: Specifications

 Chengdu J-20: It is a single-seat, multirole stealth fighter for air-to-air, air-to-ground combat roles with supersonic cruise speed and integrated avionics which was test flown for the first time on January 11, 2011.

 The jet, developed and manufactured by Chengdu Aircraft Industry Group (CAIG), is 20.3-20.5 metres long, has a height of 4.45 metres and its wingspan is 12.88-13.50 metres.
 The maximum take-off weight is 34,000-37,000 kg.
 The fighter’s range is about 1,200 kilometres which can be increased up to 2,700 kilometres with external fuel tanks.